-The following files are stored on the mc2/Nova control system, and are read at boot-up following a cold start.
+The following files are stored on the mc/Nova control system, and are read at boot-up following a cold start.

-- config.tcl defines the Core configuration. - gui_config.tcl defines the Signal List configuration. - custom.tcl defines customer-specific functions. - userconfig.tcl defines the user monitoring functions in the mc2 console series. - Custom_template_instances define the custom functions programmed from the Custom Functions display.
+- config.tcl defines the Core configuration. - gui\config.tcl defines the Signal List configuration. - custom.tcl defines customer-specific functions. - userconfig.tcl defines the user monitoring functions in the mc console series. - Custom\template\instances define the custom functions programmed from the Custom Functions display.
 Each function is stored as a separate .tcl file.